Emergent Pauli blocking in a weakly interacting Bose gas: Theoretical modelling of the system

+where $h_i$ is the single-particle eigenvalue of the $i$'th conserved quantity.
+In our case, we are only interested in the expectation value of the atomic density, which is typically denoted as the $0$'th conserved quantity with $h_0 = 1$.

-Further, one can introduce the filling function $\vartheta (\theta) = \rho_p (\theta) / \rho_s (\theta)$ describing the fraction of allowed rapidities occupied.
+Further, one can introduce the occupation function $\vartheta (\theta) = \rho_{\mathrm{p}} (\theta) / \rho_{\mathrm{s}} (\theta)$ describing the fraction of allowed rapidities occupied.
 Since the Bethe ansatz quasi-particles of the Lieb-Liniger model obey fermionic statistics, a thermal state can be calculated following

 where $\beta = 1/k_B T$ is the inverse temperature and the pseudo-energy $\epsilon(\theta)$ is given by the relation

 In the presence of an external potential $U(z)$ one can locally shift the chemical potential accordingly $\mu (z) = \mu_0 - U(z)$ under the local density approximation.